T.A.M.I. Show: Production

 Motown Records, which by 1964 had experienced its first wave of chart-busting crossover success, was represented by three of its top acts: the Miracles, Marvin Gaye, and the Supremes.

 The Miracles (Smokey Robinson, Bobby Rogers, Pete Moore, Ronnie White and Marv Tarplin) had, three months earlier, lost the services of their sole female member, Claudette (Mrs. Smokey) Robinson.
 Claudette, who retired from touring for health reasons, remained as a non-touring member of the Miracles, recording with the group in the studio only.
 Marvin Gaye, backed by Shindig! favorites the Blossoms, sang several of his greatest hits.
 The show also featured the Supremes during their reign as the most successful female recording group of the era.
 The group had three chart-topping singles from July 1964 to December 1964, with the album Where Did Our Love Go reaching number two.
 Diana Ross went on to work with Binder on several of her television specials, including her first solo television special and her famous Central Park concert, Live from New York Worldwide: For One and for All.

-Throughout the show, numerous go-go dancers performed in the background or beside the performers, under the direction of choreographer David Winters.
-Among them were Teri Garr and Toni Basil.
-According to filmmaker John Landis's DVD commentary for the film's trailer, he and fellow ninth-grade classmate David Cassidy were in the audience for the show.
+Throughout the show, a variety of go-go dancers including Teri Garr performed in the background or beside the performers, under the direction of choreographer David Winters, assisted by Toni Basil.
+According to filmmaker John Landis's DVD commentary for the film's trailer, he and seventh-grade classmate David Cassidy were in the audience for the show.

 Dick Clark Productions later acquired ownership of the concert from Sargent.